QubesOS/qubes-doc/developer/services/admin-api.md

 Traceback may be empty, can be enabled server-side as part of debug mode.
 Delimiting zero-byte is always present.

-Fields are should substituted into `%`-style format string, possibly after client-side translation, to form final message to be displayed unto user.
+Fields should be fromatted to `%`-style format string, possibly after client-side translation, to form final message to be displayed to the user.
 Server does not by itself support translation.

 ## Tags